Azure/azure-sdk-for-net/sdk/videoanalyzer/Azure.Media.VideoAnalyzer.Edge/README.md

 ### Authenticate the client

 The client is coming from Azure IoT SDK.
-You will need to obtain an [IoT device connection string][iot_device_connection_string] in order to authenticate the Azure IoT SDK.
+You will need to obtain an IoT device connection string in order to authenticate the Azure IoT SDK.
 For more information please visit: [https://github.com/Azure/azure-iot-sdk-csharp].

 ```C# Snippet:Azure_VideoAnalyzerSamples_ConnectionString
 String connectionString = "connectionString";